 Tami has been an educational specialist and an educator for sixteen years, serving hundreds of children and their families in the San Gabriel Valley.
 She has been a program director and an educational specialist for an educational therapy center.
-She is currently the Director of Learning Services at High Point Academy, a K-8 independent school in Pasadena, where she collaborates with teachers and parents to identify and serve the learning needs of students in the community.
+She is currently the Learning Support Specialist at the Westridge School for Girls, an independent school in Pasadena, where she collaborates with teachers and parents to identify and serve the learning needs of students in the community.
 She has found that working in an interdisciplinary setting enriches her work, her students’ growth, and her own personal growth.

 Tami holds a bachelor’s degree in Speech Communication from Colorado State University, a Master of Arts in Theology from Fuller Theological Seminary and a Master of Arts in Special Education from Azusa Pacific University.
 Tami’s work draws from many fields and disciplines, including interpersonal neurobiology, music psychology, sports psychology, theater, and mindfulness practices.
 She is certified in the Orton-Gillingham method, a multi-sensory approach to teaching reading and spelling.
 She is affiliated with the Association of Educational Therapists.

 A Colorado native, Tami would be lost without mountains and can be found hiking their trails with her husband, their daughter and their spunky little mutt, Mara.